krypto5863/COM3D2.ShortMenuLoader/README.md

 As the name suggests, this plugin will make your load into Edit mode a lot quicker.
 You will see large buffs to your loading speed if you have large mod folders.
 Players with little to no mods (inside of their Mod folder), OR players who already utilized CacheEditMenu and QuickEditStart may not notice any large differences.

-In testing, this plugin has managed to cut the load times for some users by as much as 80-95%.
+In testing, this plugin has managed to cut the load times for some users by as much as 80-95% FROM VANILLA.
 Yes, it works.

 ## Highlights
 - Self-correcting smart cache: Caches mods intelligently and uses it when it is available.
 Corrects itself when a mod is modified, deleted or added.
 This allows users with weaker computers to still attain fast speeds with no overhead.